 The Payroll Managers shall ensure that all timekeeping records are properly submitted before payroll disbursements are made to federally-funded staff.
 The timekeeping records for exempt staff include KRONOS time records for additional assignments such as summer school, tutoring, professional development, etc. in accordance with the Supplemental Pay Procedures.
 Charges to Federal awards may include reasonable amounts for activities contributing and directly related to work under an agreement, such as delivering special lectures about specific aspects of the ongoing activity, writing reports and articles, developing and maintaining protocols, managing and securing project-specific data participating in appropriate seminars, consulting with colleagues and attending meetings and conferences.

 The timekeeping records for non-exempt staff shall comply with the FLSA.
-Specifically, all non-exempt clock procedures and recorded through the district's timekeeping system, KRONOS.
+Specifically, all non-exempt work hours must be submitted in accordance with the time clock procedures and recorded through the district's timekeeping system, KRONOS.